Or: Captain Mycroft and the Keg of Joy

 I made a couple of common kegging mistakes while putting this tutorial together, which I’m excited to share with you as they should help you avoid or quickly fix these roadblocks when you start kegging.

 The first step to kegging, assuming you have basic home brewing equipment already, is to buy a kegging kit or all the various individual components on their own.
-I recommend the kits, which are available—as are the basic home brewing kits which contain fermentation equipment--through Northern Brewer and More Beer.
+I recommend the kits, which are available—as are the basic home brewing kits which contain fermentation equipment–through More Beer.
 These kits will generally include some variation of the following components, along with accompanying instructions:

 - A 5-gallon Cornelius-style soda keg

 - Connectors and Hoses for connecting the regulator with the keg

 You’ll also want to pick up a keg maintenance kit, which includes replacement rubber O-rings that will be needed at some point to replace existing ones in your keg.
 If you go with the Blichmann Beer Gun, you’ll need the accompanying accessory kit, which is needed in order to connect the beer gun into your existing kegging equipment.

 Hint on kegs: The increasing popularity of 5-gallon soda kegs—particularly used kegs—has made it more difficult to find them—the online vendors are often out of stock—so if you are thinking about getting a keg and find that they are in stock on one of these sites through the above links, I’d recommend jumping on the opportunity quickly.
 One vendor that currently has a good supply of used kegs–like this one for instance–is Adventures in Homebrewing.